hylo-lang/Swifty-LLVM/README.md

 port install llvm-15 llvm_select
 port select llvm mp-llvm-15
 ```

-On Windows, the official version of llvm does not include `llvm-config.exe`, so you need to compile LLVM by yourself or use third-party versions of LLVM.

 Then, make sure `llvm-config` is in your path.
 The command below should print the LLVM version installed on your system.